 Zambia has a long list of selling points: it has huge variety of habitats, many localized species, stable politics, very friendly people, and good infrastructure.
 It holds the most productive and diverse miombo (tall evergreen woodland) in the world with pulse-quickening bird parties and opportunities to seek virtually all the species restricted to this fascinating habitat.
 Farther north are the moist evergreen forests known as mushitus, featuring species more typical of the Congolese rainforests.
-South of Lusaka lies a matrix of mopane woodland, savanna, and riparian forest, which contains the large fig trees favored by the Zambia’s only endemic, Chaplin’s Barbet, and the localized Black-collared Lovebird.
+South of Lusaka lies a matrix of mopane woodland, savanna, and riparian forest, which contains the large fig trees favored by the Zambia’s only endemic, Chaplin’s Barbet, and the localized Black-cheeked Lovebird.

 Day 1: Lusaka.
 After arriving in Lusaka, where we overnight, we’ll bird some nearby miombo woodland.